Dhruv-194/EventAppDSC/README.md

 ## Note -

-There is a scope of many improvements which can be done in the app if there is a database of the events and we integrate the database into the app.
+There is scope of many improvements which can be done in the app if there is a database of the events and we integrate the database into the app.